 PURPOSE: For the Student Government Association of Western Kentucky University to allocate $500.00 for the “AfroLatinidad” event.

-WHEREAS: The money will come from the Legislative Discretionary Budget and
+WHEREAS: The money will come from the Legislative Discretionary Budget, and

 WHEREAS: This event will be a celebration of the connection between African and Latino cultures at WKU.